 - Remove any unnecessary indexes, as discussed in the Managing Datastore Usage section below, to reduce index storage costs.

-App Engine accounts for the number of operations performed in Cloud Datastore.
-Here are a few strategies that can result in reduced Cloud Datastore resource consumption, as well as lower latency for requests to Cloud Datastore:
+App Engine accounts for the number of operations performed in Datastore.
+Here are a few strategies that can result in reduced Datastore resource consumption, as well as lower latency for requests to Datastore:

-- The GCP Console dataviewer displays the number of write ops that were required to create every entity in your local Cloud Datastore.
+- The Google Cloud console dataviewer displays the number of write ops that were required to create every entity in your local Datastore.
 You can use this information to understand the cost of writing each entity.
 See Understanding Write Costs for information on how to interpret this data.

 - Remove any unnecessary indexes, which will reduce storage and entity write costs.
 Use the "Get Indexes" functionality to see what indexes are defined on your application.
-You can see what indexes are currently serving for your application in the GCP Console Search page.
+You can see what indexes are currently serving for your application in the Google Cloud console Search page.